tuha1994/VeedIO-Speech-to-Text/README.md

-# VeedIO-Speech-to-Text
+# VeedIO Speech to Text
-Crawl text after convert video to text from veed.io
+Crawl text after converting video to text from veed.io